tomlamphier/aws-cli/project-template/README.md

 # project-template

 The bash scripts in this directory can be used to build and launch a server in the Amazon AWS cloud.
-Before running the scripts, you set some default parameters:
+Before running the scripts, you can set some default parameters:

 * AWS_CLI_PROJECT_NAME - the name of your project
 * AWS_CLI_WORK_DIR     - local work directory